Factbox: Back to pubs, gyms and movies: plotting the road back to normal - News Break

 BRITAIN

 Non-essential retailers in England reopened on April 12 along with pubs and restaurants operating outdoors.
 Indoor hospitality, cinemas, theatres, and sports halls reopened on May 17.
-Britain also allowed international travel to resume, but people arriving from most destinations are still subject to quarantine.
+Britain also allowed international travel to resume, with quarantine rules still in place for most arrivals.

-The one-metre plus social distancing rule for restaurants and pubs might be ditched on June 21.
+The government aims to lift most remaining restrictions in England on June 21.

 CHILE

-Chileans fully vaccinated against COVID-19 will be allowed to move more freely within the country starting on May 26 although the nation’s borders will remain closed through mid-June.
+Fully vaccinated Chileans can move more freely within the country but borders will remain closed through mid-June.

 FRANCE

-France allowed cafes, bars and restaurants to offer outside service from May 19.
-Indoor dining will be allowed from June 30.
+France allowed cafes, bars and restaurants to offer outside service from May 19, with indoor dining to follow on June 30.

-All shops, museums, cinemas and theatres reopened on May 19.
-Foreign tourists with a “health pass” will be able to visit France from June 9.
+Shops, museums, cinemas and theatres reopened on May 19.
+Foreign tourists with a "health pass" will be able to visit from June 9.

 GERMANY

-Germany eased restrictions on people who are fully vaccinated or have recovered from the virus from May 9, lifting curfews and quarantine rules as well as the obligation to provide a negative test result to visit a hairdresser, zoo or to go shopping.
+Germany eased restrictions on those fully vaccinated or recovered from the virus from May 9, lifting curfews and quarantine rules as well as the obligation to provide a negative test result to visit a hairdresser, zoo or to go shopping.

-From May 12, travellers can enter the country without the need to quarantine, except those arriving from countries designated as risk areas.
+From May 12, travellers have been able to enter the country without the need to quarantine, except those arriving from countries designated as risk areas.

-On May 23, Germany opened its border with France to those who are vaccinated, recovered or can present a negative COVID-19 test.

 Berlin lifted a nightly curfew and eased restrictions on shopping from May 19 and allowed outdoor dining from May 21.

-Lower Saxony eased restrictions from May 10 in low incidence areas for those vaccinated, with a negative test result or proof of recovery.
-This included the reopening of outdoor dining, accommodation for local travellers, and all retail stores.

-Hamburg allowed outdoor dining venues and retail stores to reopen from May 22, with theatres and concert halls set to follow from May 28.

-Germany as a whole is on target for outdoor concerts this summer, with social distancing and COVID-19 testing for attendees, and if cases fall further fans should be back at soccer matches in August.
+Germany is on target for outdoor concerts this summer, with social distancing and COVID-19 testing for attendees, and fans should be back at soccer matches in August. read more

 GREECE

 Greece reopened restaurants and bars from May 3, organised beaches on May 8, and the tourism industry on May 15.
-Tourists from the rest of the European Union as well as Britain, the United States and Israel are allowed to visit as long as they have been vaccinated, can show negative COVID-19 test results, or have recovered from the virus.
+Tourists from the rest of the EU as well as Britain, the United States and Israel can visit if they have been vaccinated, show negative test results, or have recovered from the virus. read more

 ISRAEL

 Israel reopened its borders to foreign tourists on May 23.
-Under a pilot programme due to continue until June 15, Israel gave the green light to visits by 20 groups of between five and 30 tourists from countries including the United States, Britain and Germany.
+Under a pilot programme due to continue until June 15, it gave the green light to visits by 20 groups of between five and 30 tourists from countries including the United States, Britain and Germany.
+It hopes to let individual tourists in from July.

 ITALY

-Italian coffee bars, restaurants, cinemas and theatres partially reopened in most regions on April 26, and restaurants will be allowed to serve customers at indoor tables from June 1.
+Italian coffee bars, restaurants, cinemas and theatres partially reopened in most regions on April 26.
+Indoor service at restaurants opened from June 1.

-Open-air swimming pools opened from May 15 and some gym activities will restart on June 1.

 Italy lifted quarantine restrictions for travellers arriving from European and Schengen zone countries, as well as Britain and Israel, from May 15.

-On May 18, it pushed back a nightly curfew to 11 p.m. from 10 p.m. and eased other curbs in low-risk regions.
+On May 18, it pushed back a nightly curfew to 11 p.m. and eased other curbs in low-risk regions.
 The curfew will begin at midnight from June 7 and be abolished from June 21.
 Gyms reopened on May 24.

 THE NETHERLANDS